-We are W1DC.
+We are West One Dental Clinic.
 We have been providing the highest quality dental care for over 30 years.
 We offer a full range of restorative, preventive and cosmetic dental treatments.

 What information do we collect?

-We collect data about patients who use our services that is relevant to their healthcare and that allows ndu clinic to deliver its services to our patients.
+We collect data about patients who use our services that is relevant to their healthcare and that allows West One Dental Clinic to deliver its services to our patients.
 We process personal information about our patients, customers, suppliers and employees.

 The types of data we may collect are listed below and we will only use that data in ways relevant to carrying out our legitimate purposes and functions and in a way that is not detrimental to the interests of our patients or employees.
-W1DC will take particular care in the collection and storage of any personal sensitive data.
-Everyone working within W1DC has a legal duty to keep information about you confidential.
+West One Dental Clinic [WODC] will take particular care in the collection and storage of any personal sensitive data.
+Everyone working within WODC has a legal duty to keep information about you confidential.
 Similarly, anyone who receives information from us has a legal duty to keep it confidential.

 Collection of data:

 The dental professionals caring for you keep records about your health and any treatment and care you receive from our practices.
 These records help to ensure that you receive the best possible care.
 They may be written down in paper records or held on computer.
 These records may include:

 - Basic details about you such as name, address, date of birth, next of kin, etc.

 - Contact we have had with you such as appointments.